calsupik/nexmove/README.md

 # NexMove Application

-This is an application built with a VueJS frontend, NodeJS backend and PhoneGap mobile platform.
+This is an application built with a VueJS frontend, NodeJS backend and PhoneGap mobile application.

 ## Development